Updated: Sep 4

 I am especially grateful for all who made it work.

-People showed up for Josh because he is a great kid.
+People showed up for Josh because he is a great kid and friend.

 He has made many friendships and connections beyond me and I am excited for all his future will hold.